 |User Commands||User commands execute code stored on a node.
 Any node that is evaluated using nodefunction() like user commands can be listened to.|

 |Model Triggers||Similar to user commands, model triggers like On Model Open can can also be listened to.|

 As was mentioned earlier, FlexSim comes with standard logic that you can add to a 3D object.
-You can add this kind of content using the 3D object's properties window.
-For example, you would set a fixed resource's port or list logic on its Flow tab.
+You can add this kind of content using the 3D object's properties.
+For example, you would set a fixed resource's port or list logic under the Input or Output sections.
 (See Connecting 3D Object Flows for more information.)
 Or you would add logic to a trigger on the 3D object's Triggers tab.
 You would set a processor's setup and processing logic on the Processor tab.

 If you wanted to create custom logic, you would likely create a process flow that would listen for certain events in the simulation model.

-If you are familiar with FlexScript, you could also add custom coded logic to triggers or properties in an object's properties window.
+If you are familiar with FlexScript, you could also add custom coded logic to triggers or properties in an object's properties.